Our vision is “We will love as Jesus loves, pursuing God’s peace at the river and at the table.”

 The Green Group meets periodically to encourage creation care in the congregation and in our households, community, and world.
-The congregation is a 100 Shades of Green congregation as part of the Mennonite Creation Care Network (MCCN).
+The congregation is a Green Patchwork congregation as part of the Mennonite Creation Care Network (MCCN).
 We have earned their highest rating for engaging creation care issues.
 For more information contact Bruce Nofziger, who is also our liaison with MCCN.

 We have bins for both reusable and regular battery disposal in our foyer.